-Eligible students will be able to apply for reimbursement of essential expenses incurred, over and above their normal daily travel costs, as a result of attending practice placements.
-The expenses will be payable to eligible students for a full academic year for eligible programmes that commenced between 1 August 2017 and 31 July 2018.
+Eligible students can apply for reimbursement of essential expenses incurred, over and above their normal daily travel costs, as a result of attending practice placements.
+The expenses will be payable to eligible students for a full academic year for eligible programmes that commenced on or after 1 August 2017.